 - CFM5: Filter Objects in the integration model

 - CFM6: Change integration model

-All of the qRFC transactions are centralized here in the SCM directory structure.
+All of the qRFC transactions are centralized here in the APO directory structure.
 They are primarily error checking and monitoring in nature:

 - RZ20 – CCMS – Commonly the admin will lock you out of this.
 The area that is of great interest is called error handling.

 There are two types of errors that are distinguished for the processing of qRFC calls.
 With RFC the triggering application does not have to wait for the update to be completed in the target system.
-However this means that the return parameters cannot be based on and potential error messages cannot be directly returned to the application.
+However, this means that the return parameters cannot be based on and possible error messages cannot be directly returned to the application.

 - Communication errors – this includes network problems, non-existant RFC destination

 - Application errors – program errors, missing master data at a transaction date